Lapayo/SAMPHP/README.md

 ===
 Getting started with SAMPHP isnt hard, but actually only works on linux x86 machines.
 At first you need the SAMPHP plugin for the server.
-You can compile SAMPHP yourself using the build.sh (You will have to install php-embed (see below) and SAMPGDK (see https://github.com/Zeex/sampgdk#installation) or you can later download a binary release.

-Additionally you will need the php5 shared library.
-You can install it using the install_libphp5.sh script.
-You have to run it as root.
+You can download it here:
+www.sney.net/files/samphp.zip

-Now simply copy the SAMPHP binary to the plugins folder of you SA:MP server, add "plugins=samphp" to your server configuration and create a folder called "php".
+Simply copy the SAMPHP binary to the plugins folder of you SA:MP server, add "plugins=samphp" to your server configuration and create a folder called "php".
 Inside this folder you create a gamemode.php file, which will contain your gamemode logic.

 That's it.
 If you start your server, SAMPHP will do the rest and load your PHP script. ;-)

+Compile from source:
+You can compile SAMPHP yourself using the build.sh (You will have to install php-embed (see below) and SAMPGDK (see https://github.com/Zeex/sampgdk#installation).

+Additionally you will need the php5-embed library.
+You can compile and install it using the install_libphp5.sh script.
+You have to run it as root.

 Thanks to
 ===